iqbalyarkhan/old-website/content/2020-06-21--Dynamic-Programming.md

 The key to solving a DP problem efficiently is finding a way to break the problem into sub-problems such that

 - the original problem can be solved relatively easily once solutions to the sub¬ problems are available, and
 - these sub-problem solutions are cached.
+(Usually, but not always, the sub-problems are easy to identify)

-Usually, but not always, the sub-problems are easy to identify.
+DP can be used to find the total number of ways to do something (for example making a change) and if you optimize how you determine each "way", you'd get the optimal solution.
+Thus, DP can be used to find all combinations AND the optimal solution.

 Before we jump into dynamic programming, let's talk about recursion as well.